Frequently Asked Questions

 Clubs and/or individuals interested in affiliation with the Sport Clubs Council and Campus Recreation should use the suggestions outlined below as a guide for initiating a new club.
-The Sport Clubs Council reviews new club applications in early spring (January/February) for membership beginning the following academic year (fall).
+The Sport Clubs Council reviews new club applications in early spring (February) for membership beginning the following academic year (fall).

 - Become a UNC Officially Recognized Student Organization through the Office of Student Life & Leadership.
 Any organization that wishes to become a Sport Club must have been an officially recognized organization for at least one year prior to petitioning to join the Sports Clubs Council.

 - Set up an interest meeting with the Sport Clubs Administration.

-- Submit an application to the Sport Clubs Administration requesting Sport Club Council recognition by the deadline (first Friday of February).
+- Submit an application to the Sport Clubs Administration requesting Sport Club Council recognition by the deadline (second Friday of February).
 The application must include: